nmt315320/viral/README.md

 - Gensim 3.8.3
 - Ubuntu 18.04 (64-bit)
 -
-# Usage

-command: python fivefold.py

-You can train the model of 5-fold cross-validation with a very simple way by the command blow:

  If you have any suggestions or questions, please email me at *yunzeer@gmail.com*.